“What are you two doing here?” I demand of Carnelian and Selenite.

 “Yes we can!
 We have to, you’ll die otherwise!
 You have to understand!”

 Through all my attempts to shake her off she remains stuck to me, even when I stamp her face with my free foot she clings on like her life depends on it.
-I’m in my element though for miles in every direction the only thing you can is water, the Galaxy Warp is just an island.
+I’m in my element though, for miles in every direction the only thing you can see is water— the Galaxy Warp is just an island.
 Just by imagining it I form a giant hand made of water and extend it skywards; like I’m physically squeezing them out, her flames are extinguished when I close the hand around her in a fist.
 She finally lets go of my leg and I bring the fist crashing back down onto the island, watching as it loses form and flows back to where it came from.
 Maybe that was a little bit harsh, but so is trying to keep me from going to the only place that means anything to me.

 I begin to rise almost to the point I was at before, when something so cold it feels like it’s burning hits me in the back, right where my gem is.
 Almost instantly I feel my wings disperse into droplets and then I’m falling, surrounded by the tiny spheres that twinkle in the moonlight.
 The surface of the water rushes towards me and I reshape it, fashioning a tower to shorten my fall, but the impact I end up making with it is a lot harder and more painful than I was aiming for.
 Instead of landing on a bed of water I smack into a slab of ice, which begins to tilt as I try to stand up on it.
 What I created is no longer under my control, and I can’t get a grip on the smooth, glassy surface.
 Selenite succeeds in tipping me off of the pillar and I fall the rest of the way back to the Galaxy Warp.